dianavasiliu10/3DMP/Homework2/Exoskeleton/README.md

-This is the subfolder for the BONUS part of the homework: modeling the exoskeleton following the video tutorials
+This is the subfolder for the BONUS part of the homework: modeling the exoskeleton following the video tutorials.

+Work in progress.